berkeley-stat243/stat243-fall-2023/rubric.md

 - Briefly describe the overall goal or strategy before providing code/derivations.
 - As needed describe what the pieces of your code/derivation are doing to make it easier for a reader to follow the steps.
 - Keep your output focused on illustrating what you did, without distracting from the flow of your solution by showing voluminous output.
 The output should illustrate and demonstrate, not overwhelm or obscure.
 If you need to show longer output, you can add it at the end as supplemental material.
+- Output should be produced by your code (i.e., from the code chunks running when the document is rendered), **not** by copying and pasting results into the document.

 ## Coding practice